What Does a Public Works Director Do?

 Learn About the Salary, Required Skills, & More

-The public works director supervises the activities of various departments within the public works sector.
+The public works director supervises the activities of various departments in the public works sector.
 These departments include water and sewage treatment plants, streets, parks, utilities and equipment maintenance, and more.
-While the exact portfolio of services under a public works director varies from city to city, this director usually has those functions that require construction and maintenance and those that citizens are billed for on a monthly basis, including water, electricity, and trash collection.
+While the services managed by a public works director varies from city to city, it usually involves functions that require construction and maintenance and those that citizens are billed for on a monthly basis, including water, electricity, and trash collection.

-At times, city staff does not have the time, resources or expertise to undertake particular projects or parts of projects.
-In these instances, the city procures goods or services from vendors to complete the project.
-The public works director reviews and approves procurement documents like statements of work, requests for proposals and invitations for bids.
+When city governments lack the staff, time, resources, or expertise to undertake particular projects or parts of projects, they rely on services from outside vendors to complete projects.
+The public works director reviews and approves procurement documents for this work, requests for proposals, and invitations for bids.
 A public works director’s technical skill, management responsibilities, and project management techniques come together in these assignments.

 Public Works Director Duties & Responsibilities

 This job requires candidates to be able to perform responsibilities that include managerial and administrative duties such as the following:

 - Monitor and oversee the physical facilities of a local community or area.

 - Analyze and assess proposals of the public work staff, and evaluate projects against budget.